NaverCloudTrustServices/PolicyDocument/README.md

 NAVER Cloud Trust Services\'s policy on checking CAA records is stated in Section 4.2.4.

+### 3.2.2.9 Multi-perspective Issuance Corroboration

+Multi-Perspective Issuance Corroboration attempts to corroborate the determinations (i.e., domain validation pass/fail, CAA permission/prohibition) made by the Primary Network Perspective from multiple remote Network Perspectives before Certificate issuance.
+This process can improve protection against equally-specific prefix Border Gateway Protocol (BGP) attacks or hijacks.
+NAVER Cloud Trust Services MAY use either the same set, or different sets of Network Perspectives when performing Multi-Perspective Issuance Corroboration for the required

+1) Domain Authorization or Control and
+2) CAA Record checks.

+NAVER Cloud Trust Services does not reuse or cached the information obtained from one Network Perspective when performing validation through subsequent Network Perspectives (e.g., different Network Perspectives cannot rely on a shared DNS cache to prevent an adversary with control of traffic from one Network Perspective from poisoning the DNS cache used by other Network Perspectives).
+All communications between a remote Network Perspective and the NAVER Cloud Trust Services take place over an authenticated and encrypted channel relying on modern protocols (e.g., over HTTPS).
+A Network Perspective MAY use a recursive DNS resolver that is NOT co-located with the Network Perspective.
+However, the DNS resolver used by the Network Perspective MUST fall within the same Regional Internet Registry service region as the Network Perspective relying upon it.
+Furthermore, for any pair of DNS resolvers used on a Multi-Perspective Issuance Corroboration attempt, the straight-line distance between the two States, Provinces, or Countries the DNS resolvers reside in MUST be at least 500 km.
+The location of a DNS resolver is determined by the point where unencapsulated outbound DNS queries are typically first handed off to the network infrastructure providing Internet connectivity to that DNS resolver.
+NAVER Cloud Trust Services does not rely on corroborations from previous attempts.
+There is no stipulation regarding the maximum number of validation attempts that may be performed in any period of time.
+The ""Quorum Requirements"" Table describes quorum requirements related to Multi-Perspective Issuance Corroboration.
+If NAVER Cloud Trust Services does not rely on the same set of Network Perspectives for both Domain Authorization or Control and CAA Record checks, the quorum requirements will be met for both sets of Network Perspectives (i.e.,the Domain Authorization or Control set and the CAA record check set).
+Network Perspectives are considered distinct when the straight-line distance between them is at least 500 km.
+Network Perspectives are considered ""remote"" when they are distinct from the Primary Network Perspective and the other Network Perspectives represented in a quorum.
+The quorum requirements are as follows:

+•	With 2–5 remote Network Perspectives: up to 1 non-corroboration allowed
+•	With 6 or more remote Network Perspectives: up to 2 non-corroborations allowed Remote Network Perspectives performing Multi-Perspective Issuance Corroboration must rely upon networks (e.g., Internet Service Providers or Cloud Provider Networks) implementing measures to mitigate BGP routing incidents in the global Internet routing system for providing internet connectivity to the Network Perspective.
+Accordingly, NAVER Cloud Trust Services must comply with the allowed number of non-corroborations based on the number of remote Network Perspectives employed during Multi-Perspective Issuance Corroboration, as well as the effective date-based requirements.
+As of September 15, 2025: NAVER Cloud Trust Services MUST perform Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives, and Quorum Requirements MUST be satisfied.
+Certificate issuance MUST NOT proceed if the number of non-corroborations exceeds the allowed threshold.
+As of March 15, 2026: NAVER Cloud Trust Services MUST perform Multi-Perspective Issuance Corroboration using at least three (3) remote Network Perspectives.
+In addition, at least two (2) of the Perspectives supporting the Primary MUST be distributed across distinct Regional Internet Registry (RIR) regions.
+Certificate issuance must not proceed if any of these requirements are not met.

 ### 3.2.3 Authentication of Individual Identity